-A draft final report shall be submitted to the CAM in accordance with the currently approved Schedule of Products and Due Dates.
+A draft final report shall be submitted to the CAM in accordance with the currently approved Scope of Work and Schedule of Products and Due Dates.
 At a minimum, the report shall include:

-- Table of Contents. - Abstract. - A brief summary of the objectives of the project and how these objectives were accomplished. - Any findings, conclusions, or recommendations for follow-up or ongoing activities that might result from the successful completion of the project. - A statement of future intent of the grant Recipient to maintain or further develop the project. - A consolidated list of subcontractors funded in whole or in part by the grant Recipient.
-Include the name, address, concise statement of work done, period, and value of each. - Additional information as specified in this Agreement or as directed by the CAM.
+Table of Contents.

+- Abstract. - A brief summary of the objectives of the project and how these objectives were accomplished. - Any findings, conclusions, or recommendations for follow-up or ongoing activities that might result from the successful completion of the project. - A statement of future intent of the Recipient to maintain or further develop the project. - A consolidated list of subcontractors funded in whole or in part by the Recipient.
+Include the name, address, concise scope of work done, period, and value of each. - Additional information as specified in this Agreement or as directed by the CAM.

 The CAM will review the draft report.
-The Recipient will incorporate applicable comments and submit the final report (the original and two copies) to the CAM.
+The Recipient will incorporate applicable comments and submit the final report to the CAM.